 A concept that is being circulated on the national level is a "consumption tax." that would help unleash the economic engine of Illinois.
 It would not penalize people for what they make or the value of their homes, condominiums, or rentals.
 Citizens would control the amount of taxes they pay based on how much they spend.
 A consumption tax is a plan we should at least look into.

-To achieve better educational outcomes we must not only change the way we fund our education system; but, also change what we offer and the quality of what is offered.
+To achieve better educational outcomes, we must not only change the way we fund our education system; but also improve what we offer and the quality of what is provided.
 This includes the need for vocational schools that teach students a marketable skill.
 We also need to allow more charter and private school access through opportunity grants, which give parents and students a diversity of choices, not the current one size fits all.
 These alternative schools also give teachers more choices for employment.

-Family stability is important for the prosperity of our communities.
-That is why tax reform and education reform are important to the stability of the nuclear family.
-Evidence has shown that a reduction in juvenile delinquency, out of wedlock births, abortion, and healthy, happy homes makes for a healthy happy community.
+Family stability is vital for the prosperity of our communities.
+That is why tax reform and education reform are essential to the security of the nuclear family.
+Evidence has shown that a reduction in juvenile delinquency, out of wedlock births, abortion, and healthy, happy homes makes for a healthy, happy community.
 Likewise, these communities are more likely to attract more business opportunities and development.

 The first letter in the R.I.S.E.
 Principles stands for responsible government.
 This means that the Government learns to operate within the parameters set by our constitution and the revenues at our disposal.
 Tax cuts, not tax increases, should be the first option on the table for addressing budgetary shortfalls.